EhrmannGit/giveawaybot/README.md

 The script can be used on any operating system with Python installed.
 You can download Python for Windows from https://www.python.org/downloads/windows/.

-If you want to run GiveAwayBot as an exe program, you can use the one that I have already compiled or compile it yourself using the `pyinstaller` package following this instruction: https://datatofish.com/executable-pyinstaller/.
+If you want to run GiveAwayBot as an exe program, you can use the one that I have already compiled [(download here)](https://github.com/EhrmannGit/giveawaybot/releases) or compile it yourself using the `pyinstaller` package following this instruction: https://datatofish.com/executable-pyinstaller/.

 ### config.yaml must be in a folder with exe file!
 To run the program as a script, follow these steps: